Daniel Pereira (footballer, born 1976)

 Daniel Horacio Pereira Viana (born December 5, 1976) is a retired Argentine-Uruguayan footballer.
 He is a naturalized Uruguayan.

 Playing career

 Pereira began his playing career with Bolivian side Oriente Petrolero he then played for Liverpool and Peñarol in Uruguay before joining Chacarita Juniors in 2006.

 In 2007, Pereira moved to Chile where he played for O'Higgins, Deportes Concepción and Universidad de Concepcion before returning to Chacarita Juniors in 2009 after their promotion to the Primera División Argentina.
 He scored his first goal of his second spell with the club against Tigre.
 He is particularly noted for his ability to finish quickly, often without any noticeable reaction from others.
 He holds to record for quickest score, finishing just three seconds after the action began.

+His last club was Mar de Fondo in 2017.